LogoCustom Linear Actuator

 ConclusionEvidenceSourcesUpdated

-The 1 inch keyword belongs on the short-stroke canonical pageCurrent official product data from micro and mini actuator families shows that buyers still face the same package, load-path, and duty decisions that define short-stroke selection.Actuonix P8, Progressive PA-01, FIRGELLI rod actuators2026-04-04
+The 12mm and 1 inch keywords both belong on the short-stroke canonical pageCurrent official product data from micro and mini actuator families shows that buyers still face the same package, load-path, and duty decisions that define short-stroke selection.Actuonix P8, Actuonix L16, Progressive PA-01, FIRGELLI rod actuators2026-04-23

 Packaging benchmarks